NitaiEdelberg/Ai-Tetris/README.md

 - **Mutation:** Small, random modifications are applied to weights to introduce diversity and explore new strategies.
 We use Gaussian mutation, where a small random value is added to an existing weight, sampled from a normal distribution centered at zero with a standard deviation proportional to the original weight.
 This ensures that the AI continues refining its decision-making without overfitting to a specific playstyle.

-- **Termination:** The GA runs for a predefined number of generations of a score threshold is reached.
+- **Termination:** The GA runs for a predefined number of generations or a score threshold is reached.

 This iterative process allows the AI to refine its gameplay over time, adapting its decision-making by refining the weights of the individual through each iteration.
 By continuously evolving, the AI can optimize its strategy for long-term survival and higher scores in Tetris.